KamilaAzul/Soilmate-Plants/README.md

 ### Main Site Goals

-- To provide users with a good website experience with watches and clocks on display.
+- To provide users with a good website experience on display.
 - To provide users with a visually pleasing website that is intuitive and easy to navigate.
 - To provide a website with a clear purpose.
 - To provide tools that allow users to search for products.